-Feel free to reference the workflows in section 2 to determine the best configuration of these features for your team.
-Keep your top priorities and potential future changes to your team in mind when setting up your workflow.
+Feel free to reference the workflows in the Planning Your Workflow section of this guide to determine the best configuration of these features for your team.
+Keep your top priorities and potential future growth in mind when setting up your workflow.

 5. Measuring Success

-Now that you’ve set up your workflow, you’ll want to track trends in Agent performance and Issue resolution to see if you need to make any changes.
-You can use Helpshift with Power BI to track your analytics as follows:
+Now that you’ve set up your workflow, you’ll want to track key performance metrics to see if you need to make any changes.

-- Look at Incoming Volume to see what times of day you receive the most Issues and what Issue types are the most common to set appropriate SLAs for your teams.
+- Review Incoming Volume to see what times of day you receive the most Issues and what Issue types are the most common to set appropriate SLAs for your teams

 More information on which reports provide what data can be found in our Power BI Reports Overview.
 To learn more about how to use Power BI to get all of these critical business insights directly from your Helpshift Dashboard, see How Can I Get More Out Of Helpshift Analytics With Power BI?